engie-new-business/technicaldoc/advanced/transaction-relay.md

 ### The Forwarder validate the message and call the destination contract

 1. **Message signature validation**: The forwarder verify that the signature correspond to the signer and the parameters of the transaction.
 2. **Check and update nonce**: To avoid replay attack, the forwarder verify that the nonce was not already used.
-Once verified, the current nonce of is incremented.
+Once verified, the current nonce is incremented.
 3. **Call the destination contract**: When all verifications succeed, the destination contract is called with the parameters of the transactions.
 4. **Refund Rockside relayer**: An amount of ETH corresponding to the gas consumed and the gas price used \(limited by the gas price limit\) is sent from the Forwarder to the Rockside Relayer.

 ### The transaction is executed

-The destination contract implement a method `relayExecute(signer, to, value, data, gasLimit, gasPrice, nonce)` that can only be call by the forwarder address \(the forwarder is in charge to validate the signature and the nonce\).
+The destination contract have to implement a method  `relayExecute(signer, to, value, data, gasLimit, gasPrice, nonce)`.
+This method have to be only accessible but the forwarder contract (the forwarder is in charge to validate the signature and the nonce).
 With the received parameters, transaction is executed on behalf of the signer.